tvaneerd/isocpp/making_optional_greater_equal.md

     ... ( opt >= *opt) ... // OK
     ... (*opt >= *opt) ... // compile error!!!

-(*many people implement < for sake of map, but don't implement the other operators)

 This inconsistency in optional is a very simple and small problem with a very simple and small fix:
 `optional>=` needs to call T's `operator>=`. (optional currently instead calls `!operator<()`, which is typically,